This topic contains the following information:

 A change is any alteration to an environment (development, QA, or production) by the BMC SaaS Operations team, except application configuration.
 Examples include fixing a defect (which would require a code change) with a hotfix, making a system configuration change, or bringing a new service level agreement into the environment (which would not involve code changes).
 Changes can include hardware, software, or code changes, or changes required to implement a customization.

 By default, your environments are not accessible to BMC Remedy Developer Studio unless a port is opened up.
-The BMC OnDemand Service Desk will provide you with a port number that you will use to access your development environment.
+BMC SaaS Operations will provide you with a port number that you will use to access your development environment.
+Submit a request through your support portal to get the port number.

 You are only authorized to use BMC Remedy Developer Studio in a development environment.
 You will not be granted access to the QA or production environments.
 Use the change management process to promote any customization from the development environment to the QA environment and then finally to the production environment.